André Balazs: Boards and awards

-In 1982, Balazs was recruited by Andy Warhol to serve as one of the founding trustees of the New York Academy of Art.
-He has served on the boards of the New York Public Theater and the Wolfsonian Museum, affiliated with Florida International University.
+In 1982, Balazs was recruited by Andy Warhol as one of the founding trustees of the New York Academy of Art.
+He has been on the boards of the New York Public Theater and the Wolfsonian Museum, affiliated with Florida International University.

 In 2011, Balazs received the first Design Patron Award from the Cooper Hewitt, Smithsonian Design Museum in New York City.

-In 2014, he received British GQ magazine’s "Men of the Year" award in the entrepreneur category.
+In 2014, he received a British GQ magazine’s "Men of the Year" award in the entrepreneur category.

 Personal life

 Balazs married Katie Ford on November 16, 1985; they divorced in 2004.
 They have two daughters.
-He was engaged to actress Uma Thurman from 2003 to 2007 but never tied the knot.
+He was engaged to actress Uma Thurman from 2003 to 2007 but never married.
 They briefly rekindled their relationship from 2014 to 2015.
 He also had a relationship with comedienne Chelsea Handler from 2011 to 2013.

 His partner, Cosima Vesey, the daughter of Sita-Maria de Breffny and Thomas Vesey, 7th Viscount de Vesci, gave birth to their son on July 9, 2017.

 In 2007, Christie's announced that Balazs was the winning bidder for a 1951 example of Jean Prouvé's Maison Tropicale.
 He reportedly paid $4.97 million for the house.

 In 2017, The New York Times reported allegations that Balazs had "groped" Amanda Anka at a dinner in London hosted by him for Jennifer Aniston and Justin Theroux.
 Additional reports described a pattern of sexual misconduct dating back to at least the early 1990s.
 A statement issued by Anka and her husband, Jason Bateman, said that "his actions were dealt with at the time."